 Thomas John Middleton (1817-89) would appear to be the individual of this name, born 24 April 1817, the son of Thomas and Sarah Middleton.
 He married in 1840 and died on 26 December 1889 (London Gazette 29 August 1890).
 From 1854 until 1884 or later he was a partner in Brodie and Middleton (qv) at 79 Long Acre.
 He was listed at this address both in the 1871 census, as age 53, with wife Ann, age 54, and son Charles, artist, age 20, and in the 1881 census, as Artists Colorman (Dye Paint), age 63, together with his wife.
 In later life he also traded independently for some years and had an account with Roberson, 1875-9, from 38 Little Queen St and 235 High Holborn (Woodcock 1997).

 Clifford Milburn & Co appears to have been set up by the Herron family as a vehicle to trade in artists’ colours.
 ‘H.W.
-Herron’, identifiable with Henry William Herron (1877-1938), appears on the business’s notepaper in 1928 and 1932 (see below).
+Herron’, identifiable with Henry William Herron (1877-1937), appears on the business’s notepaper in 1928 and 1932 (see below).
 Born in Hertford in 1877, he was recorded in censuses as an oilman’s manager in 1901 and as a manufacturing artists’ colourman and employer in 1911.
-He died in 1938 in the Surrey Mid-Eastern district.
+He married Alice Gertrude Gooding in 1903.
+He died on 31 December 1937 at Cheam, leaving effects worth £9012, with probate granted to his widow, Alice Gertrude.
 He was the brother of Clifford Milburn Herron (b.1899) and the son of Henry Milburn Herron, born in the United States but naturalised British, who appears in the 1891 and 1901 censuses as an oilman’s manager.

 The company specialised in materials for commercial artists, especially poster colours, describing itself on its notepaper in 1932 as 'Poster Artists Colour Makers'.
 It was not listed in the Post Office directory until 1911, despite later claims to have been in business from 1907.
 Its poster colour chart, dating to the 1930s, advertised the business as ‘Specialists in Commercial Artists’ Materials… All accessories which are required by the Commercial Artist’.
 Their 1930 catalogue referred to ‘inventing and introducing a finely ground, uniform body colour, some twenty-three years ago’ (Price List of Artist’ Materials (Commercial and General), Section A, 52pp), a claim which subsequently featured in periodical advertising: ‘1907 The first makers of Poster Colours…In 1907 we started with a range of 40 Colours.
 In 1937 we offer a wonderful range of 64 Colours’ (The Artist, vol.13, March 1937).